 Abby Pick, Account Manager

 Abby has extensive experience in teaching, counseling, marketing and community outreach.
 Prior to working with Global Philanthropy Group, Abby was a Professional Relations Consultant in the health care field where she worked to create and maintain a strong referral network of doctors while overseeing marketing for a private practice.
 Abby has taught in inner-city schools, lead a team in fundraising for individuals affected by cancer, and headed a counseling group for children whose parents were divorcing.
 Abby holds a BA in Communications and Business from the University of Arizona.

-Taylor Dunstan, Operations Coordinator
+Taylor Dunstan, Analyst